thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 ## Controllers

 Controllers are where you'll be setting the routes for your CRUD actions, among other things.
 CRUD stands for Create, Read, Update, Delete, all ways of manipulating data.
-In your controller, you will determine what view is rendered based on the URL the user is visiting.
+In your controller, you will set your GET, POST, PATCH and DELETE routes.
+This will determine what view is rendered based on the URL the user is visiting.
 To create a new piece of content, a user might be directed to an html form in a view file (conventionally called new.erb).
-The controller will direct them there when, for instance they go to www.example.com/list/new.
-Once the user submits the form, its POST action will send the inputted information back to the controller, which will extract the inputted data and store it to the database using the params hash.
-If a user enters information into an input with the name "content", the inputted data can be retrieved in the POST route within the controller viea the content key of the params hash, eg. params[:content].
+The controller will render the view when, for instance they go to www.example.com/list/new.
+In our example, this view contains a form that allows the user to add some new content.
+The controller communicates with the view file mapped to the controller method, so any instance variables set in the controller can be read by the mapped view file.
+Once the user submits a form, its POST action will send the inputted information back to the controller, which will extract the inputted data and store it to the database using the params hash.
+If a user enters information into an input with the name "content", the inputted data can be retrieved in the POST route within the controller via the content key of the params hash, eg. params[:content].
 Edit forms use a PATCH action and  delete forms use a DELETE action, but otherwise work in pretty much the same way.
+**Note:** You'll want to place  `use Rack::MethodOverride` in your config.ru file.
+This lets you use PATCH and DELETE routes since this is not a built in feature of ActiveRecord.

 ## Views